xak2000/nomad/website/source/docs/job-specification/volume_mount.html.md

   </tr>
 </table>

-The `volume_mount` stanza allows the task to specify how a group [`volume`][volume] should be mounted into the task.
+The `volume_mount` block allows the task to specify how a group [`volume`][volume] should be mounted into the task.

 ```hcl